-The carbon biomass losses and gains included in the FRL are measured from Forest Land converted to non-Forest Land-Use categories, non-Forest Land-Use categories converted to Forest Land, Forest Land remaining Forest Land and logging activities inside logging concessions (including Forest Land remaining Forest Land and Forest Land converted to settlement).
+The carbon biomass losses and gains included in the FRL are measured from Forest Land converted to non-Forest Land-Use categories, non-Forest Land-Use categories converted to Forest Land, Forest Land remaining Forest Land and logging activities inside logging concessions (including Forest Land remaining Forest Land remaining Forest Land converted to settlement).

-Emissions from forest fires are not included in the FRL as there is very little evidence of extensive forest damage due to anthropogenic fires.
-While savannah fires are common in Gabon, forest fires are not, and it is possible prevailing climatic conditions also prevent forests from burning.
+Emissions from forest fires are not included in the FRL as there is very little evidence of extensive forest damage due to anthropogenic fires (see Verhegghen et al., 2016).
+While savannah fires are common in Gabon, forest fires are not (plant trait-mediated fire suppression thresholds act at the forest-savannah edge (Cardoso et al., 2018), and prevailing climatic conditions that ensure high cloud cover and low light levels during the long dry season may also prevent forests from burning (Philippon et al., 2019).
 While it is recognised that shifting agriculture can result in forest burning, there is a lack of data in Gabon to accurately estimate such emissions.
 In order to address this, shifting agriculture is captured through distinguishing temporary from permanent land-use change (see Section 10.1.1.7).